DavidAnson/markdownlint-cli2/README.md

       4. `.markdownlint.yml`
       5. `.markdownlint.cjs`
       6. `.markdownlint.mjs`
+  - Both configuration file types can appear in any directory and will override configuration defined in the project root or any directories in between.
 - The VS Code extension includes a [JSON Schema][json-schema] definition for the `JSON(C)` configuration files described below.
 This adds auto-complete and can make it easier to define proper structure.